 About Us

 Science for the Public is a grassroots nonprofit organization.
 Our mission is to improve public understanding of, and appreciation for, science.
 Modern democratic society depends on an informed public in a global community.
-And because of the prominent role of science in modern culture worldwide, an informed public requires an understanding of basic scientific concepts, new developments in science, and issues related to science.
-There is no science curriculum for the general public.
+And because of the prominent role of science in modern culture, an informed public requires an understanding of basic scientific concepts, new developments in science, and issues related to science.
 We provide the best information we can obtain with the help of outstanding scientists who are committed to informing the public.
 We do this through our programs and supplementary resources on our Website.

 Board of Directors

-• Contemporary Science Issues and Innovations interview program recorded at Belmont Media Center community TV
+We produce the Contemporary Science Issues and Innovations interview program, recorded mostly at Belmont Media Center Community TV and occasionally at WGBH Forum Network.

 We welcome input from the public as well as from the science community.